epfl-ada/ada-2025-project-adacore42/README.md

 ### **Axis 2: Professions, Politics, and Power**

-The first step is to construct a **comprehensive list of occupations**.
-This was done by cleaning and merging the aforementioned occupation datasets.
+First, we build a **comprehensive list of occupations**.
+This is done by merging aforementioned datasets.

 **Analysis**
 The **jobs in each caption must be extracted**, allowing us to: